-The cancer biology graduate program was begun in 1997.

-- 701. Molecular Pathogenesis of Cancer.
+701. Molecular Pathogenesis of Cancer.
 (2) Reviews the discovery, biochemistry, and function of oncogenes and tumor suppressor genes, signal transduction pathways, and regulators of the cell cycle, including cyclins, cyclin-dependent kinases and inhibitors.
 Both normal function and dysfunction relating to cancer are covered.
 P-Familiarity with basic biochemistry, molecular biology, and cell biology.

-S. Torti - 702.
-Carcinogens, DNA Damage and Repair.
-(3) Covers the identification and reaction mechanisms of environmental carcinogens, DNA damage and mutagenesis by endogenous and exogenous mechanisms, and nucleotide excision repair, base excision repair, double strand break repair, and mismatch repair.
+702. Carcinogens, DNA Damage and Repair.
+(3) Covers the identification and reaction mechanisms of environmental carcinogens, DNA damage and mutagenesis by endogenous and exogenous mechanisms, and the DNA repair pathways: nucleotide excision repair, base excision repair, double strand break repair, and mismatch repair.
 P-Undergraduate courses in organic chemistry and biochemistry.

-Miller - 704.
-Cell Biology of Cancer.
+704. Cell Biology of Cancer.
 (3) Teaches students how to evaluate and communicate scientifically in the area of cell biology and cancer.
 Examples are taken from all areas of cancer in this advanced course.
 Uses current peer-reviewed journal articles to teach fundamental concepts and act as a medium for allowing the students to communicate ideas.
 Prepares the student to write a thesis proposal and practice defending this proposal.
 P-Undergraduate biochemistry and CABI 701.

-Cramer - 705.
-Molecular Targets of Cancer Therapy.
+705. Molecular Targets of Cancer Therapy.
 (3) Covers basic principles and recent advances in cancer chemotherapy, tumor immunology, and cancer gene therapy.

-Vaughn - 707, 708.
+707, 708.
 Topics in Cancer.
 (1) A weekly lecture series.
 Each week throughout the fall and spring semesters, a different topic in the clinical presentation, course, and treatment of human malignancies is presented.
 Designed to be a comprehensive overview of clinical oncology for clinical medical and radiation oncology fellows and cancer biology graduate students.

-Kucera, Staff - 711, 712.
+711, 712.
 Advanced Topics in Cancer Biology.
 (1) Focuses on new and important aspects of research in cancer biology with an emphasis on the current literature.
 Themes are chosen by the course director and the students.
 A topic is selected for presentation by each student; with the help of the course director, the student prepares a short lecture to introduce the topic, assigns two key papers for participants to read, and provides a supplemental reading list.
 The following week, the student leads a discussion of key experimental findings.
 Broad participation from faculty, postdoctoral fellows, and graduate students is encouraged.
+Pass/fail only.

-Kridel, Staff - 714.
+713, 714.
 Cancer Biology Tutorials.
 (2) Focuses on specific topics related to cancer predisposition, development, progression, and treatment.
 Topics include, but are not limited to, DNA damage and repair, damage signaling, cell death response, cell cycle checkpoint control, animal models and cancer treatment.
 Topics are determined by faculty.
 The class is a combination of lectures providing background information and student presentations introducing specific topics and related research articles in the field, followed by group discussions.
-Attendance and at least one full length presentation are mandatory to obtain credit. - 715.
-Introduction to Radiation Biology.
-(3) Focuses on the biological changes which follow the interaction of ionizing and non-ionizing radiation with living matter.
-Emphasis is on the role of ionizing radiation in the treatment of cancer, mechanisms of radiation-induced carcinogenesis, and changes in normal and tumor cells at the molecular, cellular and tissue levels.
-Robbins
+Attendance and at least one full length presentation are mandatory to obtain credit.

 716. Special Topics: Teaching in the Small Group Setting.
 (2) Teaches students how to use a problem-based interactive approach to facilitate student self-learning.
 Introduces students to general methods of teaching with a focus on teaching in the small group setting of a literature-based course.
 Topics covered include teaching skills for reading scientific papers, oral presentation techniques, and scientific writing.
 Each student facilitates two weeks (4 class sessions) of the course including in-class participation as well as assisting with the written evaluation portion of the class.
-Cramer